Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 The above guarantee holds with high probability over the sample $x$ and the randomness of $\cA$.
-Here $\gtrsim$ hides a universal multiplicative constant and polylogarithmic factors of $d, \frac{1}{\delta}, \frac{1}{\eps}$, and $\frac{1}{\alpha}$. \end{thm} \ifshort \ifnotTPDP For the formal statement, see Theorem~\ref{th:main-short}. \fi \else For the relevant formal statement, see Theorem~\ref{th:main} and its extension to subgaussian data in Theorem~\ref{th:main_subgaussian}. \fi This estimator is based on another simple approach---we perturb the empirical mean $\mu_{x}$ with noise scaled to $\Sigma_{x}$, where $\Sigma_{x}$ is the exact (not private) empirical covariance.
+Here $\gtrsim$ hides a universal multiplicative constant and logarithmic factors of $d, \frac{1}{\eps}$, and $\frac{1}{\alpha}$. \end{thm} \ifshort \ifnotTPDP For the formal statement, see Theorem~\ref{th:main-short}. \fi \else For the relevant formal statement, see Theorem~\ref{th:main} and its extension to subgaussian data in Theorem~\ref{th:main_subgaussian}. \fi This estimator is based on another simple approach---we perturb the empirical mean $\mu_{x}$ with noise scaled to $\Sigma_{x}$, where $\Sigma_{x}$ is the exact (not private) empirical covariance.
 We show that this approach satisfies differential privacy if the data set satisfies certain concentration properties, which we enforce using a careful preprocessing step.

 Both of our estimators generalize beyond Gaussian distributions in different directions, not fully captured by our theorems.
-Although the Tukey-depth estimator will only return an approximation to the mean when the distribution is symmetric and will not generalize to arbitrary subgaussian distributions, it returns an approximate \emph{median} for distributions satisfying some natural regularity conditions.
-In contrast, the empirically rescaled estimator generalizes to distributions that are well concentrated in the sense that typical samples from the distribution are close to the mean in Mahalanobis distance with respect to the empirical covariance, which captures much more than just subgaussian distributions.
+Although the Tukey depth estimator will only return an approximation to the mean when the distribution is symmetric and does not generalize to arbitrary subgaussian distributions, it returns an approximate \emph{median} for distributions satisfying some natural regularity conditions.
+In contrast, the empirically rescaled estimator generalizes to distributions that are well-concentrated, in the sense that typical samples from the distribution are close to the mean in Mahalanobis distance with respect to the empirical covariance, which captures more than just subgaussian distributions.
 Exploring the extent to which each estimator can be generalized is an interesting direction for future work.

 \ifshort \ifnotTPDP \mypar{Limitations.} Our estimators are not computationally efficient.
 We provide finite implementations which construct and search over a sufficiently fine grid, resulting in running time exponential in the dimension $d$ and sample size $n$.
 We also stress that the error guarantees of our estimators only hold for families of distributions which satisfy certain regularity conditions, as described above.
 We leave these two interesting directions of improvement to future work.